Monday, December 30, 2024

 Empty food nets

 Changed Rocna anchor with Chiheb.
-The anchor was bent at Dodge Island Bridge on December 19 and took several attempts to dig in at No Name Harbor.
+The anchor was bent at Dodge Island Bridge on December 19 and took several attempts to dig in at No Name Harbour.

 Thursday, December 19, 2024